-One copy of each group lab report must be printed and turned in to the lab demonstrator not later than 4:30 pm in the lab period in which it is due.
+One copy of each group lab report must be printed and turned in to the lab demonstrator not later than 11:30 a.m., 4:30 p.m. or 9:00 p.m. in the lab period in which it is due.
 Barring unforeseen circumstances, we will endeavor to have the labs reports graded and returned near the beginning of the subsequent lab period.
-Grades will be assigned based on the quality of the data presentation and on the figure legends.
+Grades will be assigned based on the quality of the data presentation and on the figure legends and conclusions.
 Additional information about this is contained in the lab manual.
 Marks from machine-graded exams are usually available within one week.
-The multiple choice questions will not be posted after the exam, but correct answers will be discussed during a lecture and students will be encouraged to meet with the instructor to review their performance.
+The multiple-choice questions will not be posted after the exam, students can meet with the instructor to discuss correct answers and review their performance.